meltano/handbook/src/_peopleops/benefits.md

 To log time off, team members should use [PTO by Roots](/company/tech-stack/#pto-by-roots) in Slack (under Apps).
 Follow the instructions in [Tracking Time Off](/peopleops/calendars#tracking-time-off) to indicate your PTO.

-### Caregiver leave
+#### Caregiver leave

 Caregiver/Parental leave is intended for team members to be able to take time with their families when major life events occur.
 Employees should discuss leave schedules with their managers and be sure to update their time out in PTO by Roots in Slack.

 More to come on our US policy but it starts out at 16 weeks paid leave.
 We will also coordinate with state benefits of the requestor.
 Leave is to be taken within the course of a year and can be broken up over that period.
-Caregiver leave is applicable salaried employees who have been with us for 90 days or more.
+Caregiver leave is applicable to salaried employees who have been with us for 90 days or more.

-### Family and Friends Day
+#### Family and Friends Day

 Inspired by GitLab’s [Family and Friends Day](https://about.gitlab.com/company/family-and-friends-day/), Meltano has made Family and Friends Day a regular part of the culture.
 On these days, we will close the doors to the Meltano virtual office, reschedule all meetings, and have a publicly visible shutdown.
 Taking the day off is strongly encouraged if your role allows it.
 If you are on call or need to work during the scheduled Friends and Family Day, please select another day that works best for your schedule.

-#### Upcoming Family and Friends Days
+##### Upcoming Family and Friends Days

 * 2021-12-27
 * 2022-01-03